stig/www.brautaset.org/_posts/2013-03-24-injecting-akka-testprobe.md

 ---
 layout: post
 title: Injecting Akka's TestProbe in place of child actors
-tags: [Development]
+tags: [Development, Scala]
+---

-excerpt: You have an actor that uses one or more child actors.
+You have an actor that uses one or more child actors.
 You want to inject a TestProbe in place of the child(ren) to test the behaviour of the parent in isolation.
-This post shows you how.
----

-The problem:

-> You have an actor that uses one or more child actors.
-You want to inject a TestProbe in
-> place of the child(ren) to test the behaviour of the parent in isolation.

-If your actor takes another actor as a constructor parameter, this is simple:
+If your actor takes another actor as a constructor parameter, this is simple.
+But what if it does not?

 {% highlight scala %}
 val foo = TestProbe()